Avaya Holdings Corp. (AVYA) Chart Is Flashing Mixed Signals

 Avaya Holdings Corp.
-(NYSE:AVYA) went down by -0.19% from its latest closing price when compared to the 1-year high value of $16.91 and move down -6.62%, while AVYA stocks collected -3.76% of loss with the last five trading sessions.
-Press Release reported 15 hours ago that Avaya OneCloud(TM) CCaaS Earns 2020 Contact Center Technology Award For Enabling its Global Customers To Deliver World Class Experiences
+(NYSE:AVYA) went down by -3.14% from its latest closing price when compared to the 1-year high value of $16.91 and move down -11.99%, while AVYA stocks collected -7.48% of loss with the last five trading sessions.
+Press Release reported 8 hours ago that Avaya Providing Emergency Communications and Notification Resources to Aid Customers Impacted by Hurricane Laura

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.